StevenRidder/Ridder-Field/README.md

 ## The Recent Discoveries: Nature Validates the Theory

-I'm thinking of the **DESI Collaboration's** massive announcement from 2024 (and updated in 2025), or potentially a specific study on early galaxy rotation curves.

-There are two major recent discoveries that sound exactly like what I'm describing, and both fit my Ridder V2 model perfectly:
+There are two major recent discoveries that sound exactly like what I'm describing, and both fit my Ridder model perfectly:

 ### 1. The "Dark Energy is Weakening" Discovery